-SOCIAL & PEOPLE INDICATORS UNIT OF MEASURE FY2021 HEALTH AND SAFETY: WORKPLACE COVID-19 PROTOCOL (i) Achieve Zero fatal incidents of COVID-19 and related issues for the period.
-Implement protocol and programme to prevent and control of global fatal health issue which applies to Employees and the related Community. number of incidents 0 HEALTH AND SAFETY (i) Achieve Zero fatal incidents of employees' health and safety fatalities in all 100% coverage of Frontken Group; number of incidents 0 (ii) Reduce to less than 3 incidents of ESH-Related notices of violation in all 100% coverage of Frontken Group; number of incidents 0 (iii) Reduce our health and safety recordable injury rate to 0.09 hour per 100 Employees in all 100% coverage of Frontken Group.
-[Lost-time incident rate = lost hours per 100 employees]. hour per 100 employees 0.01 HEALTH AND SAFETY COMPLIANCE AND CERTIFICATIONS (i) Established board committee, safety committees, safety teams' oversight of management and control of health and safety risks in all 100% compliance and coverage of Frontken Group; compliance YES (ii) Achieve 100% percentage of production sites licensed and certified by the local regulatory authority within each country/sites; percentage 100% (iii) Achieve 100% percentage of production sites with ISO and/or OHSAS 18001 certification and or equivalent international assurance standard certification; and/or qualification by customers; percentage 100%
+SOCIAL & PEOPLE INDICATORS UNIT OF MEASURE FY2022 HEALTH AND SAFETY: WORKPLACE COVID-19 PROTOCOL (i) Achieve Zero fatal incidents of COVID-19 and related issues for the period.
+Implement protocol and programme to prevent and control of global fatal health issue which applies to Employees and the related Community. number of incidents 0 HEALTH AND SAFETY (i) Achieve Zero fatal incidents of employees' health and safety fatalities in all 100% coverage of Frontken Group; number of incidents 0 (ii) Achieve Zero incidents of work-related contractor fatalities in all 100% coverage of Frontken Group; number of incidents 0 (iii) Reduce to less than 3 incidents of ESH-Related notices of violation in all 100% coverage of Frontken Group; number of incidents 0 (iv) Reduce our health and safety recordable injury rate to 0.09 hour per 100 Employees in all 100% coverage of Frontken Group.
+[Lost-time incident rate = lost hours per 100 employees]. hour per 100 employees 0.01 HEALTH AND SAFETY COMPLIANCE AND CERTIFICATIONS (i) Established board committee, safety committees, safety teams' oversight of management and control of health and safety risks in all 100% compliance and coverage of Frontken Group; compliance YES (ii) Achieve 100% percentage of production sites licensed and certified by the local regulatory authority within each country/site; percentage 100% (iii) Achieve 100% percentage of production sites with ISO and/or OHSAS 18001 certification and or equivalent international assurance standard certification; and/or qualification by customers; percentage 100% (iv) Achieve 100% percentage of monitoring of safety indicators; and monthly/weekly safety training and awareness; percentage 100% 931

-(iv) Achieve 100% percentage of monitoring of safety indicators; and monthly/weekly safety training and awareness; percentage 100% (v) Achieve 100% percentage of employees trained on health and safety protocols/standards/policy. percentage 98%
+(vi) Achieve 100% percentage compliance of production employees trained on compliance 100% health and safety protocols/standards/policy.